Vatsal Baherwani

 I previously graduated with a bachelor's degree from the University of Maryland, where I was fortunate to work with Pete Kyle (who first introduced me to academic research), Abhinav Shrivastava, Ashwinee Panda, and Tom Goldstein.

 This summer I will be at Q Labs as a research intern in San Francisco.
-In summer 2025, I was a visiting researcher at the Center for Human-Compatible AI working with Raj Movva and Emma Pierson on practical applications for ML interpretability.
+In summer 2025, I was a visiting researcher at the Center for Human-Compatible AI at UC Berkeley working with Raj Movva and Emma Pierson on practical applications for ML interpretability.

 Check out my blog to learn more about me.